 Recreation Therapy Program, University of North Texas

-Paradise Valley Community College, Phoenix: Intercultural Communication, Electronic Music in progress, Latin Percussion in progress, Spring: Rhythmic Awareness Dance, Exercise Physiology
+Paradise Valley Community College, Phoenix: Intercultural Communication, Electronic Music, Latin Dance Percussion.
+Spring: Rhythmic Awareness Dance, Exercise Physiology

 View My > wellness-balance-diagram.
 A simple thought visualization of the health music and dance spectrum.